New Trade Permits Accepted in Momentum

 DPIE Modifies Inspection Procedures Due to COVID-19 Surge

 The Department of Permitting, Inspections and Enforcement (DPIE) has modified some of its inspection processes to enhance the safety of both residents and staff in the wake of the surge in COVID-19 cases across the region and State.
 The changes include the expanded utilization of virtual inspections for indoor inspections and limiting in-person meetings.
-Administrators are also closely monitoring staff affected by COVID-19 to ensure coverage of necessary inspections and other functions.
+Read more here.